AnitaNamjoon/Phase-1-project-1-challenge-week-3/README.md

 # A Guide on how to run the application
 -Install node js on your computer.

-Use this(https://nodejs.org/en) to get the instructions on how to install node.

 -Install json server on your computer.

-Use this(https://www.npmjs.com/package/json-server) to get instructions on how to install the json-server.

 -Use any code editor that you are similar with but i would recommend Visual Studio Code.